petelindgren/FastAPIAuth/examples/requirements/03_dockerfile_hello_world_app/README.md

     Example Message:

     >docker: Error response from daemon: Conflict.
-The container name "/dockerfile-singlefile-container" is already in use by container "d1190b593f10475ff4b54705442decbad8ae51b93869571266be00a320200ff3".
+The container name "/dockerfile-multifile-container" is already in use by container "d1190b593f10475ff4b54705442decbad8ae51b93869571266be00a320200ff3".
 You have to remove (or rename) that container to be able to reuse that name.

     Solution: Stop and Remove existing container

     ```sh
-    docker container stop dockerfile-singlefile-container
+    docker container stop dockerfile-multifile-container
-    docker container rm dockerfile-singlefile-container
+    docker container rm dockerfile-multifile-container
     ```